Communications. Public Relations (PR). Marketing. When you hear these three concepts, they sound synonymous, right?

 Communications is about sharing company news internally and with clients, and often press releases become a part of that.
 This is why many believe PR should fall under the comms hat.

 But looking back at the Public Relations description, it’s clear that much like digital marketing, PR is focused on bringing a brand to the public, building its credibility, sharing its story, and amplifying what it offers.
 These goals align 100% with marketing.
 And the truth is, the best marketing campaigns are enmeshed with PR.
 Marketing covers paid, shared, and owned media, while PR tends to focus on earned media.
-To make the biggest impact, each type of media needs to be incorporated into a holistic strategy—our strategy is called the Mixed Marketing Model
+Each media type needs to be incorporated into a holistic strategy to make the biggest impact.

 We used Google’s study on the Messy Middle to help us map the buyer’s journey—and as the name implies, it’s messy.
 The more effective way for a brand to reach their target buyer amidst the mess is the right mix of paid, shared, earned, and owned media—and that means Marketing and PR living under one roof.